 The President’s House: Freedom and Slavery in the Making of a New Nation

-President’s House: Freedom and Slavery in the Making of a New Nation explores the paradox of slavery and freedom at the nation’s first executive mansion, in which Presidents George Washington and John Adams lived during their terms and where nine enslaved people served the first president.
+The President’s House: Freedom and Slavery in the Making of a New Nation explores the paradox of slavery and freedom at the site of the nation’s first executive mansion, in which Presidents George Washington and John Adams lived during their terms and where nine enslaved people served the first president.

-The open-air Independence National Historical Park site, located just steps from the Liberty Bell Center, provides visitors with different perspectives of this complex and powerful story through Porcelite panels and illustrated glass providing brief history of the site, timelines and dramatic video vignettes.
+The open-air Independence National Historical Park site, located just steps from the Liberty Bell Center, provides visitors with different perspectives of this complex and powerful story through timelines and dramatic video vignettes.

-The 24-hour site also features a large glass vitrine that will allow visitors to view archaeological fragments that were unearthed at the site in 2007 and a place to partake in silent reflection.
+The 24-hour site offers a place for silent reflection and also features a large glass vitrine that allows visitors to view archaeological fragments that were unearthed at the site in 2007.

 From 1790 to 1800, the city of Philadelphia was the new nation’s capital and the President’s House, home to Presidents George Washington and John Adams, served as America’s first executive mansion.